 The Ostrich is the largest flightless bird in the world.
-The feathers of an adult males are mostly black, with white primaries and a white tail.
-Females and young males are greyishbrown and white.
-The head and neck of both male and female ostriches is nearly bare, with a thin layer of down.
-The skin of the female’s neck and thighs is pinkish gray, while the male’s is blue-gray, gray or pink dependent on subspecies.
+The feathers of adult males are mostly black, with white primaries and a white tail.
+Females and young males are greyish-brown and white.
+The head and neck of both male and female Ostriches are nearly bare, with a thin layer of down.
+The skin of the female’s neck and thighs is pinkish grey, while the male is blue-grey, grey or pink dependent on the subspecies.

-An adult male will stand nearly 8 feet in height and weigh between 63 -105kg.
+An adult male Ostrich will stand nearly 8 feet in height and weigh between 63 - 105 kg.
 Females are slightly smaller.

 Ostriches eat various seeds, grasses and shrubs.

 The Ostrich inhabits semi-arid grassland, shrubland and very open dry woodland.

 Male and female Ostriches share the job of incubating eggs and caring for their chicks.
 Each female lays two to five eggs in a communal nest.
 The main hen puts her eggs in the centre of the nest so they have the best chance of hatching.
 The eggs hatch after about 40 days.
 A few days later the chicks leave the nest, which is really just a big scratch in the dirt, and travel with their parents.